EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

       key and verifies the integrity of the Message.
 If the signature and public key cannot verify the Message, it returns false.

 A composite signature allows two or more underlying signature algorithms to be combined into a single cryptographic signature operation and can be used for applications that require signatures.

 ### Composite KeyGen

 The `KeyGen() -> (pk, sk)` of a composite signature algorithm will perform the `KeyGen()` of the respective component signature algorithms and it produces a composite public key `pk` as per {{sec-composite-pub-keys}} and a composite secret key `sk` is per {{sec-priv-key}}.
+The component keys MUST be uniquely generated for each component key of a Composite and MUST NOT be used in any other keys or as a standalone key.

 ### Composite Sign {#sec-comp-sig-gen}